5 tips to manage oak allergies in Texas

 Oak is a mainstay in Texas.
-We have streets, places, and beer named after oak trees.
-They’re part of what make this state so green and beautiful, but they can make it miserable for a great deal people during the spring.
-For many. it’s not just about a dirty car, but it can also lead to miserable symptoms like sneezing, itchy eyes, runny nose, and many more.
+We have streets, cities, and even beer named after oak trees.
+They’re part of what make this state so green and beautiful, but they also make it miserable for a great deal people during the spring.
+It’s not just about a dirty car, but miserable allergy symptoms like sneezing, itchy eyes, and runny nose that oak pollen brings.

 How you can get past your oak allergies

 First, let’s get it clear that the strategy to just “tough it out” is a BAD way to handle your allergies.
 Your body isn’t simply going to get better, and with allergy seasons only getting worse, so will allergic reactions and symptoms.

 We hear from a lot of allergy sufferers, both jokingly and seriously, about how they need to “just move out of Texas”.
 The unfortunate news is that allergies can be bad across most of the country.
 So, unless your hoping on landing some sweet real estate in the North Pole or the Sahara, allergies are going to be a part of your life until you take the steps to conquer them.

 Fortunately for allergies like oak, you know when it’s coming and when it’s bad by just looking at the shade of yellow on your car (unless you have a yellow car then just use our pollen count tool)!
 Oak is an airborne pollen, which means that there are a few simple steps you can do to limit how much contact you have!